 In the early 1960s corncrakes were common on the farm but disappeared rapidly once silage became the normal winter ensiled food for the increased number of cattle and sheep.
 May 1963 was the last time I heard a male corncrake sing.
 Hay cocks and hay-making, except in two small fields, had ceased by 1962.

 The pressure on ground-nesting birds has been getting steadily worse.
 On the estate we have lost the skylark and we are down to possibly only two pairs of meadow pipits on the Little Sugarloaf.
 We still have some goldcrests though I have been unable to locate a nest.
 I have not heard the cuckoo on the farm for two years, or seen one for probably four years.
 The estate is fortunate in having a Biodiversity Manager, who culls the enemies of the ground-nesting birds such as foxes, grey crows, magpies and jackdaws.
 Rats are a big problem to ground-nesting birds.
 The likable badger also makes life difficult for them, as well as hunting the hedgehogs.
 We are down to probably only one pair of resident woodcock on the farm and we have lost the snipe as a ground-nesting bird.
 Wild duck are suffering from habitat loss and have a disastrous fledgling survival rate.
-The Ace of Clubs pond is no use as a habitat for water birds due to loss of water levels.
+The Ace of Clubs pond is no use as a habitat for water birds due to loss of water levels, we are currently working to rehabilitate this pond and hope its habitat can regenerate.

 The afforestation of the Sugarloaf has chased out the stonechat and wheatear, which no longer breed there.
 The swallow population has plummeted due to the lack of nesting sites, in spite of nesting boxes being put up for them.
 The kestrel no longer nests on the Estate.
 The last barn owl was seen in about 1992.
 In the 1960s and even well into 70s and 80s we always had kestrels, beautiful little falcons and the most common bird of prey.
 Buzzards have become more common than kestrels and I believe we do have two pairs nesting this season.
 Sparrowhawks are holding their own.
 Every year we see a peregrine falcon overflying the estate on its journey to Bray Head where it has a nest site.